pauwell/tiny-templates-js/README.md

 <p><em>TinyTemplatesJs</em> is a really small (some might even say tiny) template parser written in vanilla javascript.</p>

-<p>First, let me show you how it works!
-We start of by creating a simple javascript object that must have
+<p>First, let me show you the basic concepts!
+We start of by creating a simple javascript object that has a name
-a name and can contain some additional data:</p>
+and some additional data:</p>

 ``` js
 let example_template = {